truunganhw/churned-prediction-r/README.md

 # churned-prediction-r
 This project is implemented to analyse which variables in the ecommerce dataset have strong effect on the customer's churn situation.
 Through the analysing procedures, there are some interesting dectections of attributes and statistical results after processing data and utilising three models Logistic Regression, Random Forest, and XGBoost in R Programming or R language.
+The project aims to help businesses shift from a passive to a proactive approach to customer retention, in another word is Proactive Retention.

 ## The structure of churned-prediction-using-r project
 ```